-In connection with the separation, our board of directors is expected to adopt corporate governance principles that set forth the responsibilities of the board of directors and the qualifications and independence of its members and the members of its standing committees.
-In addition, in connection with the separation, our board of directors is expected to adopt, among other codes and policies, a code of conduct setting forth standards applicable to all of our companies and our directors, officers and employees.
-The corporate governance principles and code of conduct will be available on Mural's website at

-.
-We expect that any amendment to the code, or any waivers of its requirements, will be disclosed on our website.
+In connection with the separation, our board of directors adopted corporate governance policies subject to and effective upon effectiveness of the registration statement of which this information statement forms a part, that set forth the responsibilities of the board of directors and the qualifications and independence of its members and the members of its standing committees.
+In addition, in connection with the separation, our board of directors adopted, among other codes and policies, subject to and effective upon effectiveness of the registration statement of which this information statement forms a part, a code of conduct setting forth standards applicable to the company and our subsidiaries, and our directors, officers and employees.
+The corporate governance policies and code of conduct will be available on our website at www.muraloncology.com.
+We expect that any amendments to the code of business conduct and ethics, or any waivers of its requirements, will be disclosed on our website.